-Attachment 1 provides information on incidents and claims against the County received in the second quarter, and by what means they are managed.
-In the second quarter of 2023, Haldimand County received 14 claims against the County.
-Over the past three years, the average annual claims against the County is 44.
-Claims reported year to date for 2023 represents approximately 59% of the three year average.
-Claims that have been identified as "Not County Jurisdiction/Other" means through investigation, these claims were determined to be made incorrectly against the County, or where the legal responsibility lies with a contractor or third party.
-These are typically resolved with minimal costs to the County.
+Attachment 1 provides information on incidents and claims against the County received in the third quarter and explains how they are managed.
+In the third quarter of 2023, Haldimand County received 26 claims against the County.
+This year, Environmental Operations experienced a higher than normal volume of claims, contributing to the 2023 Year To Date Claims total of 52 claims, which exceeds the previous three-year average annual count of 44 claims.
+Roads Operations has experienced a substantial reduction in claims, with only 7 claims received year to date, compared to the three-year average of 19.
+Claims categorized as "Not County Jurisdiction/Other" means that through investigation, these claims were determined to be made incorrectly against the County, or where the legal responsibility lies with a contractor or third party.
+Resolving these claims typically incurs minimal costs for the County, and as the end of Q3, the number of such claims is significantly lower compared to the three-year average of ten, with only 3 claims received.